Advancing Canada’s research infrastructure

 Enabling practice-changing research and improving survival

 The Canadian Cancer Trials Group (CCTG) based at Queen’s will receive close to $20 million to support its research network testing innovations in cancer treatments.
-CCTG operations and statistic centre is the largest research group at Queen’s, with over 140 faculty and staff, 85 member hospitals and cancer centres across Canada working with a global network of 20,000 investigators and clinical trial staff.
+CCTG operations and statistic centre is the largest research group at Queen’s, with over 140 Queen’s faculty and staff, 85 member hospitals and cancer centres across Canada working with a global network of 20,000 investigators and clinical trial staff.
 Since 1980, CCTG has supported more than 600 cancer trials to test anti-cancer and supportive therapies worldwide, enrolling 100,000 patients from 40 countries.
-CCTG trials have resulted in better treatments and improved lives of patients in Canada and internationally.
-The operations and statistical centre is the only Canadian research facility with expertise and infrastructure capable of supporting the entire range of cancer trial proposals aimed at improving the survival and quality of life of cancer patients.
-Additionally, its patient engagement model has been shared extensively nationally and internationally to change practice and lead trial innovations.
 The renewed funding will be critical to support CCTG’s advancements in precision medicine, immunotherapy, and symptom control trials, and correlative analyses – ensuring that world class research continues to test innovative cancer treatments with the potential for global impact.
 The group’s continued efforts will lead to innovative therapies, improved understanding of cancer resistance, and will reduce the burden of cancer treatments for Canadians.

 "Thanks to ongoing MSI investments, the Canadian Cancer Trials Group and SNOLAB provide Canadian and international researchers with access to leading-edge infrastructure, helping to advance cancer treatment and care and elucidating the mysteries of the universe," says Nancy Ross, Vice-Principal (Research).
-"As host and administrative hub, Queen’s plays a key leadership role in ensuring the ongoing success of these major research facilities."
+"As host and administrative hub, Queen’s plays an important role in ensuring the ongoing success of these major research facilities."